Here's how you can help fight poaching in Utah

-Call the UTiP hotline
+Call the UTiP hotline to report suspicious activity

 Calling the UTiP hotline is the best way to get information to officers.
 The hotline — 1-800-662-DEER (3337) — is staffed 24 hours a day, seven days a week.
 If you witness a possible violation, and you can't remember the hotline number, do a quick internet search on your phone or look at your hunting or fishing license — the number is printed on it.

 Another option is to call the nearest local police dispatch.
 Those numbers can also be found online.
-If you can’t find those phone numbers, you could also call 911.
-However, you shouldn’t call police unless you are absolutely sure you have witnessed a poaching violation, you can’t remember or find the UTiP number, and you feel the incident must be reported immediately.
+If you can't find those phone numbers, you could also call 911.
+However, you shouldn't call the police unless you are absolutely sure you have witnessed a poaching violation, you can't remember or find the UTiP number, and you feel the incident must be reported immediately.